Mississippi National Guard: Mission

 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 In fact, the National Guard is the only United States military force empowered to function in a state status.
 Those functions range from limited actions during non-emergency situations to full-scale law enforcement of martial law when local law enforcement officials can no longer maintain civil control.

 The National Guard may be called into federal service in response to a call by the President or Congress.

 When National Guard troops are called to federal service, the President serves as Commander-in-Chief.
 The federal mission assigned to the National Guard is: "To provide properly trained and equipped units for prompt mobilization for war, National emergency or as otherwise needed."
 The Governor may call individuals or units of the Mississippi National Guard into state service during emergencies or to assist in special situations which lend themselves to the use of the National Guard.
 The state mission assigned to the National Guard is: "To provide trained and disciplined forces for domestic emergencies or as otherwise provided by state law."

 National Guard units can be mobilized at any time by presidential order to supplement regular armed forces, and upon declaration of a state of emergency by the governor of the state in which they serve.
 Unlike Army Reserve members, National Guard members cannot be mobilized individually (except through voluntary transfers and Temporary Duty Assignments TDY), but only as part of their respective units.
 However, there has been a significant number of individual activations to support military operations (2001-?); the legality of this policy is a major issue within the National Guard.

 History

 During the Vietnam War, service in the National Guard was highly sought after.
 An enlistment in the Guard prevented a person from being sent to combat.
 In 1968, the Mississippi National Guard had 10,365 soldiers.
 At the time only 1% of them were black.
 At that time, the population of the state was more than forty percent black.

+In November 2020, following the legislative retirement of the state flag of Mississippi in June, the National Guard changed their official seal for identification due to the old one containing the former flag.

+In February 2024, a helicopter carrying two members of the national guard were killed when the helicopter crashed.